hamdielzard/hamdielzard.github.io/README.md

 git remote add origin https://github.com/[your username]/[your username].github.io.git
 git push -u origin main
 ```
-* At this point, you might be asked to login with GitHub in your terminal.
-Go ahead and do that.
+* At this point, you might need to login to Github on the terminal.

 #### Installing our theme
-13. Now let us add our theme to the website.
+13. Add the theme using the following command:
 ```bash
 git submodule add https://github.com/Yukuro/hugo-theme-shell.git themes/hugo-theme-shell
 echo "theme='hugo-theme-shell'" >> config.toml
 ```

-* The last line edits our config file to use our theme.
+14. Remove the submodule to change the configuration of the theme.

-14. To be able to edit our theme's configuration, we have to remove our submodule.
+* A git submodule is a repository inside a repository.
+This command simply removes the repository.
 ```bash
 git rm --cached themes/hugo-theme-shell git rm .gitmodules